winansks/Systems-Thinking-in-a-Bioeconomy/Chapter 1.md

 Image reference: DOI: 10.3390/en14227499

-  WATCH: Why Systems Thinking is the Future of Problem Solving (2:20 minutes): https://youtu.be/lhwxGjQOjYM?feature=shared
+ ** WATCH**: Why Systems Thinking is the Future of Problem Solving (2:20 minutes): https://youtu.be/lhwxGjQOjYM?feature=shared

 ## Quize question: Why does it matters?